Leadership Training Menu for Breakthrough Corporate Training in 2017

 From its lexical meaning, “Honesty” can be defined as fair and truthful, being free from deceit genuine and real.
 This includes manipulation or misleading statements or actions with the intent to deceive.
-Honesty is not just truth but truthfulness, which includes the intent of that truth.
+Honesty is not just truth but truthfulness which includes the intent of that truth.
 It is more than truth; it deals with motives and intents.
 Honesty is probably the greatest of all human values.
 It gives us great personal benefits and even greater community and national rewards.
 To incorporate “Honesty” in your life makes sure that you constantly remain honest in what you say, do and feel.
 Always expose all of the facts.
 Be transparent, sincere, and frank with everyone.
-Don’t deliberately hide important facts, this means they don’t cheat.
+Don’t deliberately hide important facts, this means don’t cheat.
 Lastly, speak up when it is needed; become a promoter of honesty

 Living a humble life will give us personal and inner peace because we will not be on the defensive since we will have nothing to hide.
-It will also lead us at peace with others because we will look for and recognize the good qualities in others rather than having an over-inflated opinion about ourselves.
+It will also let us be at peace with others because we will look for and recognize the good qualities in others rather than having an over-inflated opinion about ourselves.
 Having a humble life will allow us to gain favor from others because we are transparent and not afraid of criticisms.
 We will know when to be on offense or defense

-So to live a humble life, we must admit it when we are wrong and recognize it publicly, avoid pride and never hide your faults excuse or lie.
+So to live a humble life, we must admit it when we are wrong and recognize it publicly, avoid pride and never hide your faults, excuse or lie.

-Let’s inculcate in our minds that, “Humility” will bring about character.
+Let’s inculcate in our minds that “Humility” will bring about character.
 This may appear to be a contradiction but humility requires great courage.

 Influence is primarily about character, behaviour and personality, which is really who we are.
 Often our actions don’t match who we say we are.
-It is the job of our character to control our behaviour and make us a ‘brand name’.
+It is the job of our character to control our behaviour and make us a “brand name.”
 Your brand speaks for itself.